-In the state of Alabama, your hairdresser must have a license to cut your hair, but the child care provider who keeps your child may not.
-Alabama is one of only seven states that allows some child care programs to operate without inspection or regulation.
-Currently in Alabama, nearly ONE-HALF of child care centers are uninspected and unregulated for basic health & safety standards (Alabama Department
+In Alabama, tattoo parlors have to be inspected but child care programs don’t.
+Alabama is one of the few states that allows some child care programs to operate without a license and currently nearly ONE-HALF of child care centers are operating unlicensed and uninspected for basic health & safety standards (Alabama Department

-Don’t Be In The Dark About Child Care, a public awareness campaign of the Alabama Partnership for Children and VOICES for Alabama’s Children, believes that if every Alabama child care program is required to be licensed and inspected for minimum standards, we can feel more comfortable knowing our young children are in safe, healthy, and beneficial child care environments.
+Don’t Be In The Dark About Child Care, a public awareness campaign of the Alabama Partnership for Children and VOICES for Alabama’s Children, believes that if every Alabama child care program is required to be licensed and inspected for minimum standards then families can feel more comfortable knowing their young children are in safe, healthy, and beneficial child care environments.
 Help us make this happen by informing others in your network and advocating for child care licensing.

-Don’t Be In The Dark About Child Care Materials:
+Don’t Be In The Dark About Child Care materials: